 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-AAB including an A in History or Classical Civilisation and B in French
+AAB including an A in either History or Classical Civilisation

 |Other international qualifications||Equivalent qualifications from your country|

 You can take the language part of this programme ab initio (from scratch, or with a qualification at AS level or below), or you can study on a route designed for those who have an A level in this language.

 Our language programmes are designed to develop fluency.
 For this reason we do not normally offer places to native or near-native speakers who wish to study their own language.

 Meeting the following additional criteria may qualify you for an alternative offer.